-- Visually prominent upper slopes which are frequently open in character. - Lack of development of hill tops. - The intimate scale and remote character of the LCT in places. - The diverse land cover patterns, including valued areas of semi-natural habitat and woodland. - The special qualities of the Blackdown Hills AONB, particularly its isolated and unspoilt rural character and diversity of landscape patterns. - Sensitive historic land cover types including medieval enclosures, Barton fields, small patches of orchard and historic park and garden.
+- Visually prominent upper slopes which are frequently open in character. - Lack of development of hill tops. - The intimate scale and remote character of the LCT in places. - The diverse land cover patterns, including valued areas of semi-natural habitat and woodland. - The special qualities of the Blackdown Hills AONB, particularly its isolated and unspoilt rural character and diversity of landscape patterns. - Sensitive historic land cover types including medieval enclosures, Barton fields, small patches of orchard and historic park and garden, including the Grade II Bridwell estate.